gorules/zen/core/engine/README.md

 ```

 ### Custom loader

-You may create a custom loader for zen engine by implementing `DecisionLoader` trait using async_trait crate.
+You may create a custom loader for zen engine by implementing `DecisionLoader` trait.
 Here's an example of how MemoryLoader has been implemented.

 ```rust